Nix + Bazel Cross Compiling

 Downloaded from Chromium project.
 Reverse engineered from https://chromium.googlesource.com/chromium/src/build/+/refs/heads/main/linux/sysroot_scripts/install-sysroot.py

-2. Fill in URL https://commondatastorage.googleapis.com/chrome-linux-sysroot/toolchain/ {Sha1Sum}/debian_{version}_amd64_sysroot.tar.xz
+from https://chromium.googlesource.com/chromium/src/build/+/refs/heads/main/linux/sysroot_scripts/sysroots.json - Fill in URL

 x86_64-unknown-nixos-gnu

-Directly assembled from Nix packages inside of flake.nix.
+Directly assembled from Nix packages inside of flake.nix

 Bazel

 Bazel uses all of the tools and SDKs exposed by Nix to build C/C++ and Rust code.
-All the Nix derivations under the bazel set are imported into the Bazel Workspace with nixpkgs_flake_package.
-From there, a collection of Bazel toolchains are configured and registered.
+All the Nix derivations under the bazel

 Unfortunately I couldn’t figure out a way to configure C/C++ toolchains using Bazel’s existing helper functions that I was happy with, so I ended up avoiding the Bazel “feature” system and configuring actions from scratch.
-While this lacks the dynamic configurability in the default Bazel C/C++ toolchains, I think it’s a lot easier to follow and philosophically I try to keep as much out of Bazel CLI/.bazelrc flags as possible.
-I prefer to express things in the build graph when possible as I think it’s easier to reason about and avoids invalidating Bazel’s action graph cache and output cache when different sets of options are required.
+While this lacks the dynamic configurability in the default Bazel C/C++ toolchains, I think it’s a lot easier to follow and philosophically I try to keep as much out of Bazel CLI/.bazelrc

-C/C++ toolchains are configured using the helpers in //bazel/toolchain_rules.
-The main interface is the top level llvm_cc_toolchain_config function.
-Based on the supplied target it delegates constructing the action_configs to the appropriate tool.
+s to the appropriate tool.
 For compilation, this is always clang, and for archiving and stripping llvm-ar and llvm-strip respectively, but for linking it’s split between the different linker “flavors”:

 The actual toolchain configurations are located under //bazel/toolchains/cc, grouped by platform.